NerdPraise/Tango_Multitenancy_event_webapp/README.md

 4. The concept of company tenancy is made abstract to user
 5. No user management api
 6. Choice of time zones is restricted to common time zone
+7. Populatin a user's timezone would be doone by the administrator